TheNextGuy32/peace-of-westfalia/rules.md

 When battling an unaligned Principality, the first Player after you in Initiative Order not participating in a battle at the moment leads them in battle.
 No collusion to battle poorly is allowed.
 Players pair off separately into their respective battles and fight simultaneously during the Battle Phase.

-If a Player’s Army Size + Reserves is twice as large as an opponent’s, he wins the battle automatically without drawing Military Cards.
+If a Player's Army Size + Reserves is twice as large as an opponent's, he wins the battle automatically without drawing Military Cards.

 If not, Players randomly draw cards from the deck according to their Imperial Power - up to a max of 12 cards, with the rest of their Imperial Power going towards Reserves.
 After drawing Military Cards, Players may pay Gold to draw extra Military Cards of their choice at a rate of 1:1.
 In addition, Players may discard up to 2 cards faceup and draw replacements according to their Military Doctrines.
 Do these simultaneously unless a Player requests it be done in Initiative Order.